amazon-connect/amazon-connect-streams/Documentation.md

     * If you want to use the Next Status feature via `agent.setState()`, please also ensure that your code is using `contact.clear()` and not `contact.complete()` when clearing After Contact Work off a contact.
 3. December 2020 —  1.6.0 brings with it the release of a new Agent App API.
 In addition to the CCP, customers can now embed additional applications using connect.agentApp, including Customer Profiles and Wisdom.
 See the [updated documentation](#initialization-for-ccp-customer-profiles-and-wisdom) for details on usage.
 We are also introducing a preview release for Amazon Connect Voice ID.
     * ### About Amazon Connect Customer Profiles
         + Amazon Connect Customer Profiles provides pre-built integrations so you can quickly combine customer information from multiple external applications, with contact history from Amazon Connect.
 This allows you to create a customer profile that has all the information agents need during customer interactions in a single place.
+See the [detailed documentation](https://docs.aws.amazon.com/connect/latest/adminguide/customer-profiles.html).
     * ### About Amazon Connect Wisdom
         + With Amazon Connect Wisdom, agents can search and find content across multiple repositories, such as frequently asked questions (FAQs), wikis, articles, and step-by-step instructions for handling different customer issues.
 They can type questions or phrases in a search box (such as, "how long after purchase can handbags be exchanged?") without having to guess which keywords will work.
     * ### About Amazon Connect Voice ID (this feature is in preview release for Amazon Connect and is subject to change)